Last Updated on February 12, 2022 by Laura

 School Library PD for the New Year

 If you’re ready to dive deeper as you prepare your school library for the new year, I can help!
-This new professional development series is just for school librarians.
+This professional development series is just for school librarians.
 What’s even better is that it’s completely online, on demand, so you can learn from the comfort of your own home.
 Take a look and start learning and planning today!

 Be the Light!